tfgrid-studio/tfgrid-docs/docs/guides/ai-agent.md

 A: Yes, deploy once and use `tfgrid-compose exec` from any machine with access.

 **Q: What if my local machine disconnects?**
 A: Agent keeps running on the VM.
-Reconnect anytime with `make exec`.
+Reconnect anytime with `tfgrid-compose ssh`.

 **Q: Can I use my own AI API keys?**
 A: Yes, set `QWEN_API_KEY` before deployment or SSH in and configure.

 **Q: How do I backup projects?**
-A: SSH in and copy `/opt/ai-agent/projects/` or use git push.
+A: SSH in and copy `/home/developer/code/` or use git push to remote.

 **Q: Can I upgrade the agent version?**
-A: Yes, `make down` then `make up` with updated tfgrid-ai-agent repo.
+A: Yes, `tfgrid-compose down` then deploy updated app from registry.

 ---